 - 1. The final exam will be comprehensive. - 2.
 The final exam must be completed within the allotted time, 2 hours. - 3.
 A student arriving late for an exam will not be allowed to take the final exam if any student has completed the exam and left the room. - 4.
-No cell phones or other electronic assistance devices (no calculators) are allowed during exams. - 5.
-If a student is unable to take the final exam at the assigned time for any reason, the student may be given an incomplete for the course. - 6.
-According to SPC policy, the student's grade will not be given over the phone or by email to avoid the risk of a breach of confidentiality.
+No cell phones, smartwatches, calculators, or other electronic assistance devices are allowed during final exam. - 5.
+If the final exam is missed, a zero will be recorded in the gradebook for that exam. - 6.
+The final exam is not available to print or save.
+Once you have finished your exam, please review the exam.
+Students may review the final exam in the instructor's office by appointment.